-Source: Royal College of Psychiatrists, British Psychological Society, Royal College of Speech and Language Therapists, (2007), Challenging behaviour - a unified approach respondents felt that the risks associated with dealing with challenging behavior can cause psychological distress.
+Source: Royal College of Psychiatrists, British Psychological Society, Royal College of Speech and Language Therapists, (2007), Challenging behaviour - a unified approach cause psychological distress.
 Despite safe practices and training, incidences not only take a physical toll but can have a toll on mental health, leading to anxiety and depression.
 There were respondents that felt that this was normal or 'part of the job'